Mehriban-Ali-Seyidbayli/Firebase-chatroom/README.md

 # Chat Room

-## I've used Firebase for database.
+## I've used Firebase as a database.

 ### You can connect with people by choosing room.